Facing an IRS Tax Levy?

 Who to Call for IRS Representation

-When you face a tax levy, time is of the essence.
+When you face a tax issues, time is of the essence.
 Waiting too long to start a resolution will prolong the time your finances are under stress.
 Struggling through the process on your own also eats up valuable time, and it lowers your chances of coming to a resolution that best suits you.

 Two professionals can represent you in front of the IRS: an enrolled agent and a tax attorney.
-Here’s what each offers clients.

 1. Enrolled Agent (EA)